Zara Yaqob: Early life

 In the circumstances it was hardly possible for the new king to show adaptability or tolerance or diplomatic skill, which are the fruit of long experience in human relationships.
-Confronted with a desperate and chaotic situation he met it instead with grim determination and implacable ferocity.
+Confronted with a desperate and chaotic situation, he met it instead with grim determination and implacable ferocity.
 Towards the end of his life, forfeiting the affection and loyalty even of his courtiers and family he became a lonely figure, isolated by suspicion and mistrust.
 But, in spite of all, the name of this great defender of the faith is one of the most memorable in Ethiopian history.

 Reign

 Accession to the throne

 Although he became Emperor in 1434, Zara Yaqob was not crowned until 1436 at Axum, where he resided for three years.

 In church affairs

 During his first years on the throne, Zara Yaqob launched a strong campaign against survivals of pagan worship and "un-Christian practices" within the church.
 According to a manuscript written in 1784, he appointed spies to search and "smell out" heretics who admitted to worshipping pagan gods such as Dasek, Dail, Guidale, Tafanat, Dino and Makuawze.
 These heretics were decapitated in public.
 The spies also revealed that his sons Galawdewos, Amda Maryam, Zar'a Abraham and Batra Seyon, and his daughters Del Samera, Rom Ganayala and Adal Mangesha were heretics and thus they were all executed as a result.
 He then issued a royal edit ordering every Christian to bear on his forehead a fillet inscribed "Belonging to the Father, and the Son, and the Holy Spirit."
 And fillets had to be worn on the arms, that on the right being inscribed "I deny the Devil in [the name of] Christ God," and that on the left, "I deny the Devil, the accursed.
-I am the servant of Mary, the mother of the Creator of all the world."
+I am the servant of Mary, the mother of the Creator of the world."
 Any man who disobeyed the edict had his property looted and was either beaten or executed.

 The Ethiopian Church had been divided over the issue of Biblical Sabbath observance for roughly a century.
 One group, which was loyal to the Coptic Orthodox Church of Alexandria, believed that the day of rest should be observed only on Sunday, or Great Sabbath.
 Another group, the followers of Ewostatewos, believed with its founder that both the original seventh-day Sabbath (Saturday, or Lesser Sabbath) and Sunday should be observed.
 Zara Yaqob was successful in persuading two recently-arrived Egyptian Abuna, Mikael and Gabriel, into accepting a compromise aimed at restoring harmony with the House of Ewostatewos, as the followers of Ewostatewos were known.
 At the same time, he made efforts to pacify the House of Ewostatewos.
 While the Ewostathians were won over to the compromise by 1442, the two Abuns agreed to the compromise only at the Council of Debre Mitmaq in Tegulet (1450).